kragen/dernocua/text/rust-notes.md

     Filesystem              1K-blocks      Used Available Use% Mounted on /dev/mapper/debian-root 235891480 221200928   2707912  99% /

-So this time it’s using 1.19 gigs.
+So this time it’s using 1.19 gigs because I set the profile to `complete`.

 ### hello, world ###